All Episodes

 One more number.

-We have a hundred and thirty-two thousand of our bravest troops stuck in the middle of a bloody civil war in Iraq.
+We have 132,000 of our bravest troops stuck in the middle of a bloody civil war in Iraq.

-And I'd say it's high time we bring them home to the heroes.
+And I'd say it's high time we bring them home to the heroes welcome.

-Actually, what that means is cut and run.
+Actually, what that means is cut and run, cut and run.

-You know, this it's fascinating to watch this because the the net roots and the and the and these uh these the kook fringe, I mean the the the blogosphere think that they have finally prevailed here, ladies and gentlemen.
+You know, it's fascinating to watch this because the net roots and these kook fringe, I mean, the blogosphere think that they have finally prevailed here, ladies and gentlemen.

 You know a dirty little secret?

-And that if and now you might say they succeeded in doing that, but but they didn't tap into a uh uh a huge constituency of theirs that's already there.
+And now you might say, okay, they succeeded in doing that, but they didn't tap into a huge constituency of theirs that's already there.

-I mean, the Liebermoon was down by 13 or 14 points just uh just a week ago.
+I mean, the Libra Moon was down by 13 or 14 points just a week ago.

-But I want to focus on one thing Lamont said here, because I you know I've always told you guys that the um Democratic Party is is actually a uh party that's made up of uh disparate constituency groups.
+But I want to focus on one thing Lamont said here, because I've always told you guys that the Democratic Party is actually a party that's made up of disparate constituency groups.

 They all have their basic single interests.

-Uh and what unifies them is their quest and desire for power and and the uh the liberalism that they all share as an ideology.
+And what unifies them is their quest and desire for power and the liberalism that they all share as an ideology.

 But you've got big labor, for example, and they want what they want.

-The feminists, the nags, uh they want what they want.
+The feminists, the nags, they want what they want.

-Uh the the their teachers' union, I mean, they're they're just all these different constituencies.
+The teachers' union, I mean, they're just all these different constituencies.

-Now, when Lamont said the 63 lobbyists all fighting for the special interests in the crowd booed, one of the theories that's going around today is that the traditional way of winning Democrat elections may now be over.
+Now, when Lamont said 63 lobbyists all fighting for the special interest in the crowd booed, one of the theories that's going around today is that the traditional way of winning Democrat elections may now be over.

-Uh that a Democratic candidate had to make sure that he uh was loyal to each of these constituents.
+That a Democratic candidate had to make sure that he was loyal to each of these constituents.

-Uh, when it came to the nags, gotta be pro-abortion.
+When it came to the NAGs, got to be pro-abortion.

 When it came to big labor, you had to hate Walmart.

-They are attempting to relive their glory days of shutting down the Vietnam War by able to mobilizing so much or mobilize so much anti-war support among the American people.
+They are attempting to relive their glory days of shutting down the Vietnam War by able to mobilizing so much, mobilize so much anti-war support among the American people.

 And that to them represented their quest for power.

-And I've asked all over the place do these do these kook fringe base members actually care about winning?
+And I've asked all over the place, do these kook fringe base members actually care about winning?

 I think they have more satisfaction by being able to get noticed.

-I think they um they they have a uh a tendency here to love the fact that they can uh uh cause the party to move and react to them.
+I think they have a tendency here to love the fact that they can cause the party to move and react to them.

 But in terms of winning, they really haven't won anything.

-Casual observers, people that pay attention every four years to vote for the presidency and other things, they're gonna notice that that these people can't be trusted.
+Casual observers, people who pay attention every four years to vote for the presidency and other things, they're going to notice that these people can't be trusted.

 And if they don't notice it, we'll tell them.

-And I'll tell you what, they're these guys are out there pumping themselves up and they're feeling really good today and they're flexing.
+And I'll tell you what, these guys are out there pumping themselves up, and they're feeling really good today, and they're flexing.

 But you know how things can change in the world, and you know how things can change in politics.